OluwajembolaO/SkyHigh/README.md

 # Sky High
 **Sky High** is a web application designed to help individuals with their mental well being.
-This application allows the user to search for the nearest therapists near the user with their given location.
+This application is mainly purposed to allow users to generate images based on information from their day.
+These images are saved and lets the user come back and review on past happiness that can allow them to reminince with their current selves and be happy again.
+This application also allows the user to search for the nearest therapists near the user with their given location.
 Additionally, the platform also provides daily inspirational quotes.

 ## **Features**
+Whiteboard: Generates images based on a daily occurrences given by the user.

 Therapist Finder: Locate therapists nearby by entering your current location (City, State or ZIP).

 Daily Inspirational Quote: Start your day with uplifting words to encourage mindfulness and positivity.